euiyounghwang/python-platform-engine/Search-Engine/Shell_Scripts/elasticsearch-admin-shell-scripts/README.md

 # elasticsearch-admin-scripts

-This repo stores the Cerebro team's scripts that make it easier to manage Elasticsearch.
+<i>This repo stores the Cerebro team's scripts that make it easier to manage Elasticsearch.
 Detailed descriptions, including required arguments and example usages, are in the scripts themselves.

 ## Bash scripts